Learn how to make an org chart in Excel. Speed up the process using ExcelKid’s free organizational chart template

 What purpose does an organizational chart serve?

-If you are in HR, your main task is to creating and updating the org chart.
+If you are in HR, your main task is creating and updating the org chart.
 Managers and business unit leaders need a regularly updated organization chart.
 In addition, a well-made chart helps the stakeholders to build a presentation about the company structure.

 How to create an Organizational Chart in Excel

 1. Insert a SmartArt (Shape)

 First, create a blank new Worksheet.
 Then, go to the ribbon and click the Insert tab.
 Select the Illustration Group and insert a SmartArt in your Excel worksheet.
 You can use a built-in org chart template.
 Choose from the built-in Smartart styles and pick the preferred layout!

 2. Type your text

 Now you have selected your org chart template.
-Click into any shape and enter the text what you want to display.
-On the left side, you can see the raw list with the default name.
+Click into any shape and enter the text that you want to display.
+You can see the raw list with the default name on the left side.
 Fill the textbox with the names or positions.

 3. Customize the organizational chart hierarchy

 Let’s see the organization chart layout!
-If you want to change the org chart structure, you have to select the shape first.
+If you want to change the org chart structure, you must select the shape first.
 After that, you can use the following buttons using the Create Graphic Group under the SmartArt Tools Design tab.
 But, first, let us see the main controls:

 - Promote: Increase the level of the selected shapes.
 This option is most useful if you with the Text Pane.
 (Move the member up in the org chart)